 There are medicines that help the body heal or ease the pain.
-Also, there are methods we use to help the heart and soothe the soul.
+There are also methods we use to help the heart and soothe the soul.
 There are homemade remedies and little tricks to help alleviate the symptoms from some of our daily ailments.
 Then again, there are homemade remedies that are equally as healing.
-These special offerings are effective, such as a bowl of Grandma’s soup.
+These special offerings, such as a bowl of Grandma’s soup, are effective.
 There are little meals that help the heart and, of course, there are dishes that only Mom could make.

 I can tell you about the time I was bullied or about the time when I found out about the Tooth Fairy.
 I can tell you about the times when I was sad or when my anxiety was high because school was my main stressor.
-I offer this, yet, no matter what my issue was at the time, there was always something about Mom’s cinnamon toast that made things better.
+No matter what my issue was at the time, there was always something about Mom’s cinnamon toast that made things better.

 Maybe it was the way Mom spread the butter and mixed a little sugar with the cinnamon.
 Maybe it was the bread that Mom would buy.
-Or, maybe this was a case of all the above.
-Or, maybe this was something that only a Mom can do .
+Maybe this was a case of all the above.
+Or maybe this was something that only a Mom can do.

 Maybe this is a Mom’s intuition or maybe it’s the way Mom served this to me on a plate with an understanding hand and a certain touch.

 Maybe this is what made all the difference.
 But who knows?

 What I am about to offer you is something that I am quite proud of.
 More importantly, what I am about to share are the physical ingredients to something that has helped and healed me in more ways than one.
 I am proud of my creations as well as the alterations which I have made throughout the years.
 If this helps you, then yes, mission accomplished.

 Mom’s mashed potatoes were always special to me.
 Mind you, I understand that mashed potatoes might not sound like the end-all, be-all, to a great meal.
 But to me, this is my penicillin.
 This is the soul food with the healing power that is more effective than any antidepressant.